T’Pau, a canon character, is a part of the Star Trek: Enterprise Vulcan arc.

 I can’t recall the precise circumstances, but I was a fairly new member of Ad Astra and we were talking about mixed-species couples in Star Trek fanfiction.

-I mentioned that I figured, as we get deeper and deeper into the future, we’d start to see a lot of – to us – bizarre combinations.
+My point was, as we get deeper and deeper into the future, we’d start to see a lot of – to us – bizarre combinations.

 Why wouldn’t a Gorn recite love poetry to a lovely, blushing Cardassian maiden?